nomadkaraoke/karaoke-prep/README.md

   Example:

 ```
-karaoke-prep --sort votes 10
+karaoke-prep "The Fray" "Never Say Never"
 ```

-This command will process the top 10 requests with the highest votes on Karaoke Nerds, downloading audio and lyrics for each and separating audio, ready for all 10 tracks to be created by whatever process you prefer for creating karaoke tracks!
+This command will search YouTube for the specified song, download audio from the top result and lyrics from genius, then separate the audio to produce an instrumental track, ready for a karaoke video to be created by whatever process you prefer!

-By default, you'll then end up with a folder called `karaoke` with all of the input files ready for bulk karaoke track creation, neatly organised e.g.
+By default, you'll end up with files in the current folder, neatly organised e.g.

 ```
 ├── Artist - Title (Instrumental UVR-MDX-NET-Inst_HQ_3).flac